Last Updated: October 2, 2021

 It would take another decade for the term to gain popularity.
 In 2011 Cisco Systems defined the birth of IoT as the “threshold of connecting more objects than people to the internet.”
 Market research company Gartner declared the internet of things a newly emerging phenomenon.

 There is still no consensus on how fast the number of connected IoT devices is expected to grow.
-Companies like Cisco and Ericsson forecast a total of around 50 billion connected devices by 2020.
+Companies like Cisco and Ericsson forecasted a total of around 50 billion connected devices in 2020.
 Others like Morgan Stanley expect them to hit the 75 billion mark in the same timeframe.

 Now, the term “connected device” does include more traditional devices such as PCs and smartphones.
 With that said, any of these forecasts coming true would still mean IoT devices have already permeated our everyday lives.

-Indeed, itseems everything is internet-connected these days.
-From household appliances like washing machines to industrial machinery like cranes, the IoT has become an immutable part of our society.
+Indeed, it seems everything is internet-connected these days.
+From household appliances like washing machines and security systems to industrial machinery like cranes, the IoT has become an immutable part of our society.

 There are currently 17 billion connected machines worldwide, as data from IoT Analytics show.
 About 7 billion of them are IoT devices, and their number will increase sharply in the next few years.